Last updated on May 29th, 2023 at 08:28 am

 - Release the side button.

-The iPhone should then restart like normal, hopefully without the issue that caused you to use this reset method in the first place.
+The iPhone should then restart like normal, hopefully without the issue that caused you to use this force reset method in the first place.

 Our tutorial continues below with additional discussion about resetting an iPhone 11.

 Related: How to Reset Keyboard on iPhone 14

 More Information on Doing a Factory Reset or Hard Reset on an iPhone 11